dfgHiatus/ResoniteUnityPackagesImporter/README.md

 1. Start the game.
 If you want to verify that the mod is working you can check your Neos logs.

 ## FAQs
-1. <b>What does this mod do exactly?</b> This mod solely extracts the content of Unity Packages and imports them into Neos
+1. <b>What does this mod do exactly?</b> This mod solely extracts the assets of Unity Packages and imports them into Neos
 1. <b>Will this mod setup avatars for me?</b> No, you'll need to set them up normally.
 1. <b>What kind of unity packages can I import?</b> Anything!
 Avatar packages, world packages, anything you can think of!
 1. <b>Will this mod run on the Linux version of the game?</b> Yes